 Credit: Handmade crafts image via Shutterstock

-Though it lacks the social community aspect of sites like ArtFire, Big Cartel is a great place for sellers who want a lot of shop customization options.
+Though it lacks the social community aspect of sites like ArtFire, Big Cartel is a great place for sellers who want a lot of shop-customization options.
 The site prides itself on being an "easy-to-use, customizable and awesome" way for artists of all kinds to sell their work.
-There are four different monthly pricing levels, which determines the number of products you can list, but no further fees are collected from sellers.
+There are four different monthly pricing levels, which determine the number of products you can list, but no further fees are collected from sellers.
 Website: bigcartel.com

 Formerly known as 1000 Markets, Bonanza offers comprehensive category searches, eBay and Etsy importing options, and a ton of features for its community members, like coupons and promotions.
 There are no membership or listing fees, but Bonanza collects commission based on the price of items sold: 3.5 percent on items up to $500, and $17.50 plus 1.5 percent on items sold for more than $500.
 Website: bonanza.com

-Storenvy provides 100 percent free listing and membership for store owners (although extras, like custom domain names and coupons/discounts, are each $5 a month).
-The site also takes advantage of the social shopping trend and promotes products that have been purchased or recommended by its community of buyers.
+This site has a unique business model: The profits from the company's screen printing service (Threadbird) keep Storenvy running, which allows the business to provide 100-percent free listing and membership for store owners (although extras, like custom domain names and coupons/discounts, are each $5 a month).
+Storenvy takes advantage of the social shopping trend and promotes products that its community of buyers have purchased and recommended.
 Website: storenvy.com

-Like Papernstitch, sellers need to apply to Supermarket in order to open their shop, so you'll need to have a great product.
+Sellers need to apply to Supermarket in order to open their shops, so you'll need to have a great product.
 There are no membership or listing fees, but the site collects commission based on how many sales you make.
-There are only three very broad categories, but the keyword search bar will help buyers narrow down their options and find your product.
+There are only three very broad categories of products, but the keyword search bar will help buyers narrow down their options and find your product.
 Website: supermarkethq.com

-Yokaboo is based in the U.K. and offers three membership levels.
-The free version only allows for six product listings, but the second level, which costs roughly equivalent to $25, bumps you up to 50.
+Yokaboo is based in the United Kingdom and offers three membership levels.
+The free version only allows for six product listings, but the second level, which costs roughly equivalent to $25, bumps you up to 50 listings.
 With an easy setup process and a wide variety of payment options, Yokaboo boasts that no technical experience is necessary to design and manage your store.
 Website: yokaboo.com

-In light of Etsy's new policy change that allows outside manufacturers to contribute to shop owners' production operations, some sellers have sought an alternative platform that continues to abide by handmade-only guidelines.
-Many have turned to Zibbet, a site that eliminates listing and commission fees for its sellers and instead only charges a low monthly fee for premium accounts (basic is free).
+Following Etsy's 2013 policy change that allows outside manufacturers to contribute to shop owners' production operations, some sellers sought out an alternative platform that continues to abide by handmade-only guidelines.
+Many have turned to Zibbet, a site that eliminates listing and commission fees for its sellers and instead only charges a low monthly fee for premium accounts (Basic is free).
 Zibbet co-founder Andrew Gray said that his site's customer-service philosophy — "If you ask a question, you deserve an answer" — has earned it an excellent reputation among sellers of handmade products.
 Website: zibbet.com